 - loss of spontaneity and sense of initiative

 - mood and personality changes or increased anxiety

 As the disease progresses, additional clinical symptoms may include:

 - problems with reading, writing, or working with numbers

 - an inability to learn new things or to cope with new or unexpected situations

 - inappropriate outbursts of anger

-- hallucinations, delusions, suspiciousness or paranoia, irritability
+- hallucinations, delusions, or paranoia

-At this point, plaques and tangles (the hallmarks of AD) can be seen in the brain when looked at by an imaging technology known as MRI.
-This is the final stage of AD.
-These symptoms may include:
+At this point, plaques and tangles (the hallmarks of Alzheimer’s) can be seen in the brain when looked at using an imaging technique called MRI.

 This is the final stage of Alzheimer’s, and symptoms may include: